xuanhiennb/api_simple_hientx/docs/header.md

 - Required data must meet the following conditions:
     - poolId: is a positive integer starting from 0
     - poolValues: is a 1-dimensional array of integers
-    - peecentile: is a numeric in the range 0-100
+    - peecentile: is a decimal number in the range from 0 to 100
-- The data is organized by index.
-There is a file that stores the entire index for search, the data will be saved into different files based on poolId.
+- To improve query performance and manageability, the data uses index partitioning.
+The index is placed on a separate filegroup from the base table, and it stores the index entries for a single data partition.

 # Processing functions